HelloHaruSystem/ReadingList/README.md

 * Implement **Create, Read, Update, and Delete (CRUD)** operations for various database tables.
 * Create a **menu-driven system** for navigating the application's features.
 * Use **ADO.NET parameters** to prevent SQL injection vulnerabilities.
-* Develop a user-friendly TUI.
+* Develop a user-friendly TUI.a

 ---